justingill/football-data-api/README.md

 # Football Data API Free Tier

-This is the free tier of the football-data.org api, but I put it in a docker container so it can be deployed and used with as a backend that I can manage the data and do any extra data operations I made need for my website :).
+This is the free tier of the football-data.org api, but I put it in a docker container so it can be deployed and used with as a backend that I can manage the data and do any extra data operations I may need for my website :)

 To run enter the project directory and run `docker compose up` this should run the application which is then can be reached at: